aswain009/frontendcode/README.md

 # Lugnuts Automotive – Next.js Frontend

-A minimal storefront and admin UI that talks to your Java/Spring API at `http://localhost:8080/api/lugnuts`.
+A minimal storefront and admin UI that talks to the Java/Spring API at `http://localhost:8080/api/lugnuts`.

 This guide explains how to install and run the app locally on a Mac (Intel or Apple Silicon), including required tools, environment configuration, and common troubleshooting.